faizsameerahmed96/cs267-project/README/README.md

 - [ ] Dense retriever vs sparse retriever
 - [ ] Hybrid Search
 - [ ] If time permits, add image search
+- [ ] If time permits, add a UI or else make it a terminal command
 - [ ] Make it recreatable and add documentation